 Additionally, reviewing college application essays written by successfully-admitted students not only helps when submitting your first college application but also for improving skills for secondary and backup schools.

-Here are four websites with examples of strong essays by top students!
+Here are three websites with examples of strong essays by top students!

 - College Essay Examples: How to Write Your Story

 How to Write a College Application Cover Letter

 Another essential element of the college application is the cover letter.
 Just as with a job application cover letter, a college application cover letter explains more about yourself and why you are well-suited to the school and vice versa.
 The cover letter will highlight your strengths, goals, passions, and interests.

 This letter is a chance to demonstrate your unique position for studying at the school, especially if you have struggled with your grades or testing scores.
 The cover letter offers a chance to show who you are beyond academic skills.
 After all, not a single person can be fully represented by numbers.

 Take a look at this list to make sure you have included these important points in your cover letter.

 - Narrow your focus to your specific situation.